facebookresearch/ReAgent/README.md

 ```

 Also make sure cmake is using the **homebrew** version of glog, etc..
 Sometimes caffe2
-will try to use the anaconda version of these libraries, and that will almost certainly cause
+will try to use the anaconda version of these libraries, and that will cause errors.
-errors.

 ### FBThrift

 [FBThrift](https://github.com/facebook/fbthrift) is Facebook's RPC framework.
 Note that
 we require *FBThrift*, not Apache Thrift.
 Here are instructions for getting on OS/X